 Certain conditions seem to make individuals more likely to experience insomnia.
 Examples of these conditions include:

 There are a number of possible causes of insomnia:

-Transient and intermittent insomnia generally occur in people who are temporarily experiencing one or more of the following:
+Situational or episodic insomnia can resolve on their own and generally occur in people who are temporarily experiencing one or more of the following:

 Some behaviors may prolong existing insomnia, and they can also be responsible for causing the sleeping problem in the first place:

 Situational or episodic insomnia may not require treatment since episodes typically last only a few days or weeks at a time.
 For example, if insomnia is due to a temporary change in schedule, as with jet lag, the person's biological clock will often get back to normal on its own.
 However, for some people who experience daytime sleepiness and impaired performance as a result of episodic insomnia, the use of short-acting sleeping pills may improve sleep and next-day alertness.
 As with all drugs, there are potential side effects.
 The use of over-the-counter sleep medicines is not usually recommended for the treatment of insomnia.

 Treatment for diagnosed chronic insomnia includes identifying and stopping (or reducing) behaviors that may worsen the condition, possibly using sleeping pills (although the long-term use of sleeping pills for chronic insomnia is controversial and should be a last resort), and trying behavioral techniques to improve sleep, such as relaxation therapy, sleep restriction therapy, and reconditioning.

 There are specific and effective techniques that can reduce or eliminate anxiety and body tension.
 As a result, the person's mind is able to stop racing, the muscles can relax and restful sleep can occur.
 It usually takes practice to learn these techniques and to achieve effective relaxation.